-The structure and nature of the survey has been informed by our experience built up over the past eight surveys, as well feedback from the stockbroking community and stockbroking clients.
+The structure and nature of the survey have been informed by the experience Intellidex has built up over the years of running the survey as well feedback from the stockbroking community and stockbroking clients.

 In 2015 the survey format changed substantially with more emphasis placed on specific offerings to clients and client satisfaction ratings, and less emphasis on how stockbrokers would cater to different client archetypes.
 We subsequently changed the awards to recognise the top online broker and the top advice-based (telephone) broker.

 The research follows three legs.
 First, a comprehensive questionnaire is sent to stockbrokers, asking for details of their products, pricing and market positioning.
 Second, a mystery shopping and desktop research exercise is undertaken by Intellidex analysts to verify information provided and assess transparency and responsiveness.
 Finally, a major online survey is undertaken of retail stockbroking clients.

 An in-depth analysis of the results is undertaken, allocating scores to each stockbroker’s performance in various categories based on the information provided, our own assessments and feedback from the client survey.
 The point weightings are generally guided by the range in the market, so for example when calculating value for money the cheapest broker is scored 5/5 and the most expensive is scored 1/5.
 Points are awarded proportionately to the brokers between these extremes.